There may be no destination in Argentina that is more popular than Bariloche.

 A Complete Bariloche Travel Guide

-I first visited when I was a baby expat, having just arrived in Argentina 13 years ago.
+I first visited when I was a baby expat, having just arrived in Argentina 13 years ago and boy, this city has grown quite a bit since then.

 A few years ago, I came back on a ski trip, read all about skiing in Bariloche here.